pramsey/pramsey.github.io/_posts/2017-02-19-nanaimo-ihealth.md

 > The Nanaimo Medical Staff Association Executive has requested that the CPOE tools be suspended while improvements are made.
 An Island Health Board meeting was held yesterday to discuss the path forward.
 The Board and Executive take the concerns raised by the Medical Staff Association seriously, and recognize the need to have the commitment and confidence of the physician community in using advanced EHR tools such as CPE.
 We will engage the NRGH physicians and staff on a plan to start **taking steps to cease use of the CPOE tools and associated processes.** Any plan will be implemented in a safe and thoughtful way with patient care and safety as a focus.<br/>-- [Dr. Brendan Carr to all Staff/Physicians at Nanaimo Regional General Hospital]({{ site.images }}2017/ihealth-snap.png)

-This extremely expensive back-tracking comes after a year of struggles between the Health Authority and the staff and physicians at NGRH.
+This extremely expensive back-tracking comes after a year of struggles between the Health Authority and the staff and physicians at NRGH.

 After [two years](http://ihealth.islandhealth.ca/2014/09/canadian-healthcare-technology-aritcle-island-health/) of development and testing, the system was rolled out on March 19, 2016.
 Within a couple months, staff had moved beyond internal griping to griping to the media and attempting to force changes through bad publicity.